 There are two major plazas for shopping in Box Grove.
-The Box Grove Centre which is in the northeast corner of the neighbourhood at Copper Creek Drive and Box Grove By-Pass has a grocery store, a bank, an LCBO, some smaller businesses, plus some restaurants, take-aways, a medical centre, clinics and a pharmacy.
+The Box Grove Centre which is in the northeast corner of the neighbourhood at Copper Creek Drive and Box Grove By-Pass has a grocery store, a bank, an LCBO, some smaller businesses, plus some restaurants, takeaways, a medical centre, clinics, and a pharmacy.
 The other plaza is in the northwest corner.
 The Markham East Smart Centre has a Walmart, and a few other small businesses like hair and nail salons and a bank.
-There some other small businesses along Copper Creek Drive such as a vet, a doggy day care, conveniences store, coffee shops, barbershop and takeout restaurants.
-All in all there are some good choices for shopping in this area.
+There are some other small businesses along Copper Creek Drive such as a vet, a doggy daycare, convenience store, coffee shops, barbershop, and takeout restaurants.
+All in all, there are some good choices for shopping in this area.

 There are lots of parks to choose from in Box Grove from children’s playgrounds to nature trails – here is a list for you!

 - Ivan Reesor Parkette – children’s playground, grassy area, covered picnic area